arrodriguez/challenge/DESIGNDOC.md

 #### Drop wizard

-## Tradeoffs made for time constraints
+## Trade-offs Due to Time Constraints

+### Service observability: Telemetry & Alarming
+While the service comes with an out-of-the-box admin endpoint provided by Dropwizard, the base code lacks an observability system that can leverage these metrics.
+This observability is essential for production development, especially since there's no way to monitor if the sidecar updating the ipsum.txt dataset is functioning correctly.
+Ideally, one should retrieve the last time the blocklist was reloaded using the corresponding endpoint metric and set up an alarm to monitor when this metric fails.
+Typically, this monitoring is handled by the observability system.
+Another significant oversight in the current implementation is the absence of a centralized system for storing metrics.
+Without this, autoscaling based on the service load becomes challenging.
+It would necessitate polling all servers behind the load balancer, aggregating this data, and then making a decision to scale up or down.
+Most cloud providers utilize their own metric and observability systems to facilitate such functionality.

-Also given that we have a requisite for updating the system with the changes, we can log and develop our internet history system that can be used for forecasting
+### Also given that we have a requisite for updating the system with the changes, we can log and develop our internet history system that can be used for forecasting

 ### Mechanism to detect that the dataset update was successfull or went wrong.
 It can just a simple alert, we will have the metric but not the implementation
 ### Try and proves for an optimal hash function just as clustering, open vs close addressing , proves etc.